 There are two types of buckwheat flowers.
-In areas of Cao Bang, you can find the white type.
+In areas of Cao Bang, you can find the white buds.
 Meanwhile, in Ha Giang, people often plant the purple buckwheat flower.
-Simple but loveable, modest but charming, buckwheat is harmonious with the green color of the forest and the grey color of the mountains which altogether creates an endless source of inspiration for art enthusiasts.
+Simple but loveable, modest but charming, buckwheat is harmonious with the green color of the forest and the grey color of the mountains which together creates an endless source of inspiration for art enthusiasts.
 But the most profound and beautiful feature of the flower is its meaning – slender in shape but full of energy and beauty, always overcoming the fierce challenges of nature.
 As autumn reaches its end, the flowers become more splendid and attractive.
-With time, they will start to change color from white to purple pink, and finally dark red.
+With time, they will start to change color from white to purple-pink, and finally dark red.

 The white one is usually grown in several areas of Cao Bang.
 Meanwhile in Ha Giang, people often plant the purple buckwheat flower.